loomchild/cv/README.md

 ## Usage

-Example usage:
+To generate cv run:

     ./cv.sh example-cv.html css/medium.css css/example-company.css

 This will generate example-cv.pdf file in current directory.
+To generate cover letter run:

+    ./cv.sh example-letter.html css/example-company.css

+You can specify as many CSS styles as you want.

 For serious usage I suggest adding directory called private/ and creating a separate git repository in it.
+It can contain HTML content files and styles specific for role types and companies.
 It will be automatically ignored by this project to prevent sharing sensitive files, but changes can be independently tracked via a private git repository.